 So then, Why Do the Other Services Use Fringe?

-While there are many conspiracies throughout the US Government that are not theories at all, the fringe and tassel just might be theoretical (i.e. “US” instead of “USA”).
-There is some merit to many of these arguments for certain conspiracies.
-However, I’ll give you some information for you to begin your research.
+While there are many conspiracies throughout the US Government that are not theories at all, the fringe and tassel do not have any merit.

 First off, the nomenclature of a flagstaff.

 Yes, the bottom metal piece is called a ferrule and not a pike.
 A ferrule keeps wood from splitting.
-The staff pictured here, courtesy of www.aboutflags.com, is the only staff that military honor guard units use.
+The staff pictured here, courtesy of www.aboutflags.com (with my text added), is the only staff that military honor guard units use.
 Army units have used the gold-colored metal pieces.

 Flagstaffs for a color team need to be the exact same height and there is a standardized height system for the staffs plus some other rules that you’ve probably never heard of.
 Let’s get started (this is from my book, The Honor Guard Manual):

-USAF Technical Order 00-25-154, Maintenance and Storage of United States Flags, Air Force Flags, Guidons and Streamers, states:
+USAF Technical Order 00-25-154, Maintenance and Storage of United States Flags, Air Force Flags, Guidons and Streamers, (available on the Downloads page) states:

-- Organizational flags* are 3 feet by 4 feet and the flagstaff for an organizational flag is 8 feet including the ferrule.
+Organizational flags* [colors] are 3 feet by 4 feet and the flagstaff for an organizational flag is 8 feet including the ferrule.

-*Ceremonial flags are used all of the time on color teams.
-Organizational flags are for permanent/temporary posting.
+*Ceremonial colors are used all of the time on color teams.
+Organizational flags are for permanent/temporary posting or indoor work.

-Never march 9′ 6″ poles with 3′ x 5′ flags since it looks very unprofessional or 8′ poles with 4′ 4″ x 5′ 6″ flags because the flags are too long.
+Do not march 9′ 6″ poles with 3′ x 5′ colors as it looks unprofessional (however, Army and AF JROTC units may want to do this since marching shoulder-to-shoulder is not authorized) or 8′ poles with 4′ 4″ x 5′ 6″ flags because the colors are too long.

-- Flagstaffs must match the size of the flags :
+Flagstaffs should match the size of the flags :

-- For outdoors and high-ceilings indoors a color team uses flagstaffs that are 9’ 6” with 4’ 4″ x 5’ 6” fringed flags.
+For outdoors and high-ceilings indoors a color team uses flagstaffs that are nine-feet, six-inches with 4’ 4″ x 5’ 6” fringed colors.

-- Guidon flags are flown from a guidon flagstaff that is 7’ high.
+Guidon flags are flown from a guidon flagstaff that is eight feet high.